On boundary detection: The test

-Smoothness of the support is necessary for the proposed test.
-One can imagine that, when the support has no boundary but is not smooth enough, the proposed test will reject the null hypothesis.
-Indeed, let us consider the case $d=2$ and a uniform sample on the boundary of the unit square $[0,1]\times [0,1]$, see Figure \ref{mns} left.
-For observations near a corner, the normalization parameter should be $r_{i,k_n}/\sqrt{2}$ instead of $r_{i,k_n}$.
-In a polyhedron, when a corner becomes acute, the local $PCA$ fails to estimate a ``tangent'' plane at the corner, see Figure \ref{mns} right.
+The two main hypotheses in this paper consist in the smoothness of the support and the continuity of the density.
+These two hypotheses can not be weakened and we now exhibit examples of manifolds without boundary for which our test fails, the first one being not smooth enough and the second one with a discontinuous density.

+Suppose that $d=2$, $d'=1$, $X$ is uniformly drawn on $M$ that has no boundary, but there exists a corner at the origin with an angle $\alpha$ (see Figure \ref{mns}).
+Introduce $S=\frac{1}{r}\mathbb{E} Y Y'$ where $Y=X|\{\|X\|\leq r\}$.
+Then a short calculation gives \begin{itemize} \item If $\alpha>\pi/2$, the projection direction is ``the vertical one'', that can be considered as a ``correct tangent space''.
+The only problem is that we should rescale by $\|X^*_i-X^*_{k_n(i)}\|$ instead of $r_{i,k_n}=\|X^*_i-X^*_{k_n(i)}\|$. \item If $\alpha<\pi/2$, the projection direction is ``the horizontal one'', this fails in recognizing the tangent space, and induces a barycentre moving as in the boundary case and the test will decide falsely that there is a boundary. \end{itemize}

-The continuity of the density is also necessary: if this is not the case, we may reject $H_0$ for any supports with or without boundary.
-In order to see this, let us consider the circular support $M=\{(x,y)\in \mathbb{R}^2: x^2+y^2=1\}$ with a ``density'' $1/(4\pi)$ when $x\leq 0$ and $3/(4\pi)$ when $x>0$.
-In this case it can be proved that $\Delta_{n,k_n}/k_n\rightarrow 1/2$ (considering points located near the discontinuity points) which also correspond to a ``boundary-type'' behavior.
+The continuity of the density is also necessary: if this is not the case, we may reject $H_0$ for any support, with or without boundary.
+In order to see this, consider the circular support $M=\{(x,y)\in \mathbb{R}^2: x^2+y^2=1\}$ with a ``density'' $1/(4\pi)$ when $x\leq 0$ and $3/(4\pi)$ when $x>0$.
+In this case it can be proved that $\Delta_{n,k_n}/k_n\rightarrow 1/2$ (considering points located near the discontinuity points), which also corresponds to a ``boundary-type'' behavior.